 Secwépemc Child and Family Services Agency

 Caregivers provide a safe and loving home for children who, for one reason or another, cannot live with their families.
 Caregiver families receive financial support to assist in the provision of quality care to children and youth.
 Caregiving is a temporary solution until the child finds a permanent home.

 To become a caregiver, you must be over the age of 19 and have the maturity to provide care and guidance to children and youth.
 Single people, couples, and families – with or without children – can become caregivers.
 Your financial situation should not prevent you from applying.
 You do not need to own your own home, but you should have additional rooms available to provide privacy of the children and youth that will be staying with you.

 Yes.
 When you apply to become a caregiver you can specify age, special needs or gender preference of the child you wish to care for.
 You will be asked questions about yourself and your skills, taking great care in making sure the child is well-suited for your lifestyle, home and family.
 If a child is placed in your home who makes you or your family feel uncomfortable, or surpasses your skill level, alternative arrangements will be made.

 How to Become a Caregiver

 It’s important to remember that caregiving is a temporary arrangement.
 Our goal is to return the child to their family when the necessary physical, mental, social and spiritual supports have been established.

-STEP ONE: If you feel this is right for you, you can start the process by filling in the application [link to application] here.
+STEP ONE: If you feel this is right for you, you can start the process by filling in an application.
 Please call Gail Peterson at the SCFS office, at 250-314-9669, to discuss next steps.
 The application form will include a criminal record check that looks at ensuring a safe home for children.

 Please note: if you have a prior criminal record, do not be discouraged from applying to become a caregiver.
 This can be discussed and decided on an individual basis.